Starcounter/Docs/guides/network/handling-http-requests/README.md

 }
 ```

-You can register new handlers at any time, so there is no need to do it in the `Main()` function.
+You can register new handlers at any time, so there is no need to do it in the `Main()` method.

 ## Catching the common HTTP verbs (methods)